Skip to content

 {% else %}

 You have the option to include an {% else %} statement in your conditional logic.
 If none of the conditions that you set are met, the {% else %} statement specifies the message that should send.
-In this case, we default to English if a customer’s language is not English, Spanish, or Chinese.
+In this case, we default to English if a user’s language is not English, Spanish, or Chinese.

 1